-At March 31, 2016, we had cash and cash equivalents of approximately \$175.0 million.
-Cash used in operations during 2016 principally reflects expenses related to selling, general and administrative activities related to our corporate operations, research and development activities and our operations at Bio-Reference, OPKO Biologics, OPKO Renal and OPKO Diagnostics.
-Cash used in investing activities primarily reflects capital expenditures of \$9.8 million.
-Cash provided by financing activities primarily reflects \$2.2 million received from Common Stock option and Common Stock warrant exercises.
-Since our inception, we have not generated gross margins sufficient to offset our operating and other expenses and our primary source of cash has been from the public and private placement of stock, the issuance of the 2033 Senior Notes and credit facilities available to us.
+At March 31, 2017, we had cash and cash equivalents of approximately \$131.1 million.
+Cash used in operations during 2017 principally reflects expenses related to general and administrative activities of our corporate operations, research and development activities and our launch activities related to Rayaldee.
+Cash used in investing activities primarily reflects capital expenditures of \$9.5 million.
+Cash provided by financing activities primarily reflects \$1.9 million received from Common Stock option and Common Stock warrant exercises.
+We have not generated sustained positive cash flow sufficient to offset our operating and other expenses and our primary source of cash has been from the public and private placement of stock, the issuance of the 2033 Senior Notes and credit facilities available to us.